APJansen/QNMspectral/README.md

 3. Paste this folder into the folder 'Applications' located in the Mathematica user base directory.
    To find the location of this user base directory, open a Mathematica notebook and evaluate ‘$UserBaseDirectory’

+4. To get the documentation to work, reset Mathematica.

 ### Loading